 As belief systems and priorities evolve, funeral practices begin to shift as well.
-Lately, some people have personalized song choice for funeral services and even holding virtual or Zoom funerals to remember their loved ones.
-So, instead of selecting older, religious songs, they opt for more modern selections.
+Lately, some people have personalized song choices for funeral services and even holding virtual or Zoom funerals to remember their loved ones.
+So instead of selecting older, religious songs, they opt for more modern selections.

 Jump ahead to these sections: